pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-BusinessReq.md

 ## Deliverable(s)

-The group repository need to include the follow documents:
+The group repository needs to include the follow documents:
 - interview-questions.md with the group's set of interview questions
 - interview-[name].md where name is the name of the person interviewed and contains a transcription or link to video file of the interview.
 - product-requirements.md with the group's product requirement outline